top of page

 Winter aconite (Eranthis hyemalis)

-These ruffled collared yellow beauties, shine out in the gloom of the winter.
+These ruffled collared yellow beauties, shine out in the low light levels of the winter.
 After the new year comes around, expect these to appear year after year, as if by magic!
-Any winter flying insects can find these bright yellow landing pads as they pierce the gloom of the winters day.
+Any winter flying insects can find these bright yellow landing pads as they pierce the gloom of a winters day.

 Muscari_edited.png